 Since Spot node prices are based on AWS users’ bids, using them leads to significant cost savings.
 When compared to On-Demand instances, users who utilize Spot nodes can save up to 80% on the price, even for the same instance type.

 Challenges with Managing Spot Instances

 While Spot nodes can save on cost, they require extensive time and resources to manage due to the following factors:

 - Spot nodes can be reclaimed by AWS at any time, meaning job loss is possible.

 - If demand for the Spot node grows and the Spot price is larger than the bid price, the Spot instance will then go away.
 To increase their chances of getting the Spot node, users will need to bid higher.

 - While high bids can be a smart strategy, AWS can still terminate the instance if there are no spare instances of that type.

 - There’s also a chance that the Spot instance request will still be denied.
 This happens in cases where the Spot price is higher than the bid or spare capacity is insufficient.

 - Spot nodes can also take a while to be approved — at times taking several minutes.

 Automated Spot Management With Qubole

-Qubole Data Service (QDS) provides a policy-based way to automate the Spot bidding process, allowing data teams to take full advantage of Spot instances without devoting resources to managing it.
+Qubole Data Service (QDS) provides a policy-based way to automate the Spot bidding process, allowing data teams to take full advantage of Spot instances without devoting resources to managing them.
 Qubole can use AWS Spot nodes when dynamically adding cluster nodes or as part of the core minimum nodes for a cluster (not recommended for stability purposes).